DataFire/Integrations/integrations/generated/azure_customer_insights/README.md

   * isImage `boolean`: Whether the property is an Image.
   * isLocalizedString `boolean`: Whether the property is a localized string.
   * isName `boolean`: Whether the property is a name or a part of name.
-  * isRequired `boolean`: Whether property value is required on instances, IsRequired field only for Intercation.
+  * isRequired `boolean`: Whether property value is required on instances, IsRequired field only for Interaction.
 Profile Instance will not check for required field.
   * maxLength `integer`: Max length of string.
 Used only if type is string.
   * propertyId `string`: The ID associated with the property.
   * schemaItemPropLink `string`: URL encoded schema.org item prop link for the property.